prodo-dev/prodo/docs/content/01_introduction/create-prodo-app.md

 ## Installing Dependencies

-Navigate to your apps' directory and run either `npm install` or `yarn`.
+Navigate to your app's directory and run either `npm install` or `yarn`.

 ```shell
 cd my-app